Child Endangerment Attorney in Hackensack, NJ

 As an experienced Hackensack child endangerment attorney, Adam M. Lustberg is prepared to help you face these very serious charges.
 He has represented numerous clients in these types of child endangerment cases throughout New Jersey, including Fort Lee, Paramus, Rochelle Park, and Newark, NJ.
 Contact him anytime to schedule a free consultation about your case.

-Child Endangerment Convictions in Paramus, NJ Carry Harsh Penalties
+Child Endangerment Convictions in Hackensack, NJ Carry Harsh Penalties

 Child endangerment charges and penalties upon conviction are harsh and should be taken seriously.
 Even if no physical harm to the child occurred, a conviction could result in a minimum six-month jail sentence, along with mandatory parenting classes, fines, and probation.
 If a child was physically harmed because an adult subjected the child to a dangerous situation, they may face felony charges and serve significant prison time.
 When a child died because of these dangerous conditions, the adult could even face manslaughter or murder charges.

-Circumstances That May Lead to Child Endangerment Charges in Fort Lee, New Jersey
+Circumstances That May Lead to Child Endangerment Charges in Hackensack, New Jersey

 Subjecting a child to the following situations and activities is considered child endangerment in New Jersey: